wp-plugins/football-pool/readme.txt

 This plugin installs some custom tables in the database and ships with match information for the 2012 UEFA championship, but it can be easily manipulated with the match info for other championships or sports.
 Please note that deactivating this plugin also deletes all the plugin's data from the database (by default), but you may choose to keep the data by setting the 'keep data on uninstall' option on the settings page.

 I originally coded this pool in PHP as a standalone site for the UEFA 2000 championship and rewrote the damn thing several times for every European Championship and World Cup since.
 Every year I added new features.
 In 2012 I decided to transform it into a WordPress plugin.
 I hope you like it.

+A special thank you to all the translators that found time to translate the many labels in this plugin.
+And thanks to all the users that reported bugs.

 **Features**